Web HostingDecember 16, 2025 199 views

 DKIM Adds a digital signature to the email Seal of authenticity

-DMARC Sets the policy in case of failure Instructions to the recipient
+DMARC Defines the policy in case of failure Instructions to the recipient

 SPF (Sender Policy Framework)